-At the various Blue Lake rehearsal days, please turn all documents online through UltraCamp at bluelake.org/ultracamp.
+Please complete all required forms via your online account.
+(Log in at: bluelake.org/ultracamp.)
 The International Office (temporarily located in the Marek North Conference Room for November and April and at the Administration Building for May and June) will be happy to help you if you have questions about required forms.
 The office staff will be on hand to address questions regarding forms, deadlines, uniforms, payments, travel preparations, and tours.